Dr. James Fallon Makes Being a Psychopath Look Like Fun

 In a way, it sounds freeing.
 Would you want to have empathy?

 No. I’m quite happy with who I am.
 I really love my life.
-And, actually, everybody’s got a little piece of what I have—not everybody, but a lot of people.
-They’re not categorical psychopaths, but they have some really nasty psychopathic behaviors.
+And, actually, everybody’s got a little piece of what I have – not everybody, but a lot of people.
+They’re not categorical psychopaths, but they have some really nasty psychopathic behaviours.

 They’re on the spectrum?

-Do you think an individual’s behavior is consistent, or can different environments bring out morally conflicting behaviors from the same person?
+Do you think an individual’s behaviour is consistent, or can different environments bring out morally conflicting behaviours from the same person?
 For example, the commandant of Auschwitz would go home and kiss his wife and kids at the end of the day.
 Is there a consistency to that?

 Not a psychopath?